chrisquince/CRT_Tutorial/Binning.md

 </details>

 Now we will try a single sample assembly with megahit.
-Can you assemble the forward and reverse reads from sample 1?
+Can you assemble the forward and reverse reads from sample 1 using megahit?

 <details><summary> Can you assemble the forward and reverse reads from sample 1? </summary>